Do you worry about making sure your dog stays hydrated? These six tips will help ensure your dog gets all the water that he or she needs.

 When out with your dog offer them water hourly, but remember that if you’re thirsty then your dog probably is too.
 Collapsible travel bowls can be useful, as they fold down into a backpack or bag.

 Don’t count on natural water sources for your dog’s water either, as they can contain dangerous viruses, bacteria, and pollutants.
 In general, don’t let your dog drink any water that you wouldn’t.

 If you absolutely have to let them drink from an unfiltered water source, look for clear, moving water and avoid still or murky water.
-You should also talk to your vet about additional vaccines to protect your pet from waterborne illnesses like leptospirosis.
+You should also ensure that your dog has all of their essential vaccines, including those that protect against waterborne illnesses like leptospirosis.

 Did you know that the dog bowl is the fourth most germ infested place in the average home according to the National Sanitation Foundation?
 Your dog’s bowl can be home to dangerous bacteria like E. coli, salmonella, and MRSA, a strain of staph bacteria that’s resistant to the most common antibiotics, and these bacteria pose a risk to everyone in your family, not just your dog.

 That’s pretty scary (and gross) to hear, but how many of us really do much to clean our dogs’ food and water bowls other than rinse them and replace the water every so often?
 You wouldn’t want to drink out of a glass that got that treatment and your dog may not either.

 In addition to dirty water just not being appealing, the illnesses caused by the bacteria in your dog’s bowl often lead to symptoms like diarrhea and vomiting, which can quickly leave your dog dangerously dehydrated.

 Avoid the whole issue by washing your dog’s bowls with dish soap and hot water daily.
 If they’re dishwasher safe, you can also just run them through your machine.